 Macedonia borders the neighboring peripheries of Thessaly to the south, Thrace (part of the East Macedonia and Thrace periphery) to the east and Epirus to the west.
-It also borders Albania to the north-west, the former Yugoslav Republic of Macedonia (FYROM) to the north and Bulgaria to the north-east.
-The three Macedonian peripheries and their subdivisions are:
+It also borders Albania to the north-west, North Macedonia to the north and Bulgaria to the north-east.
+The three Greek Macedonian peripheries and their subdivisions are:

 Macedonia is a geographical and historical region of the Balkan peninsula in southeastern Europe.
-Its boundaries have changed considerably over time, but nowadays the region is considered to include parts of five Balkan countries: Greece, the former Yugoslav Republic of Macedonia (FYROM), Bulgaria, Albania, Serbia, as well as Kosovo.
+Its boundaries have changed considerably over time, but nowadays the region is considered to include parts of five Balkan countries: Greece, North Macedonia, Bulgaria, Albania, Serbia, as well as Kosovo.
 It covers approximately 67,000 square kilometres (25,869 sq mi) and has a population of 4.76 million.

 Its oldest known settlements date back approximately 9,000 years.
 From the middle of the 4th century BC, the Kingdom of Macedon became the dominant power in Greece and the neighbouring regions; since then Macedonia has had a diverse history.
 Prior to its expansion under Phillip II, the ancient kingdom of Macedonia, to which the modern region owes its name, lay entirely within the current Greek province of Macedonia.